 As previously discussed, graduate school is not something to take lightly.
 It involves a major investment personally, intellectually, socially, emotionally, and financially.
 Be sure to allow yourself enough time to do your due diligence and get all the information you want and need.

-3 months before applying to grad school
+3 months before applying

-2 months before applying to grad school
+2 months before applying

 - Make sure your recommenders are ready to go with their letters/forms, and confirm that you have provided them all the information they need.

-1 month before applying to grad school
+1 month before applying

 - Start preparing your application fees.
-If sending a check, make sure you have the money to cover it.
+If you’re sending a check, make sure you have the money to cover it.
 Bounced checks do not make a good first impression!

-- If you follow this timeline, you should be ready to submit your grad school applications well in advance of your deadlines—after all you’ve been working on them steadily for almost a year!
-And the bigger buffer you can give yourself, the better, because you want to have plenty of time to follow up on your materials (whether via an online portal or by phone or e-mail), and you’ll have time to resubmit things in the event something goes awry—heaven forbid!
+If you follow this timeline, you should be ready to submit your grad school applications well in advance of your deadlines—after all, you’ve been working on them steadily for almost a year!
+And the bigger buffer you can give yourself, the better, because you want to have plenty of time to follow up on your materials (whether via an online portal or by phone or email), and you’ll have time to resubmit things in the event something goes awry—heaven forbid!